-Description: The M.A. graduate program in journalism offers three separate tracks: academic, professional, and Integrated Marketing Communications.
-M.A. students without academic or professional background in journalism may be required to pursue a course of study combining undergraduate and graduate courses.
+The M.A. graduate program in journalism offers three separate tracks: academic, professional, and Integrated Marketing Communications.
+M.A. students without an academic or professional background in journalism may be required to pursue a course of study combining undergraduate and graduate courses.

 Preliminary Requirements: In addition to meeting Graduate School admission requirements, applicants must submit a letter detailing their reasons for wishing to pursue a M.A. in journalism.
 Please send this letter directly to the School of Journalism and New Media.
 Applicants also should provide three letters of recommendation, including one addressing the applicant’s mass media experience, if applicable.

 Applicants who do not have the equivalent of an undergraduate major in journalism will be required to take up to 12 hours of approved undergraduate journalism (Jour) courses (reduced by any acceptable undergraduate journalism hours that have been completed).
 Students who do not have the equivalent of an undergraduate major in journalism but who have work experience in the field may submit appropriate credentials and work samples to be considered in lieu of undergraduate courses.

 Academic: Students take a 30-semester-hour program of study, as follows: Jour 651, 652, 654, and 655; 12 hours of elective graduate course work either in the school or in an area of concentration outside the school; and 6 hours of Jour 697 to complete a thesis or thesis project.
 A thesis project must be a professional work in an appropriate medium equal in scope to a formal thesis, i.e., based on a formal proposal encompassing problem analysis, literature review, method statement, and bibliography.
 Both the thesis and the project require approval of a written prospectus and an oral examination.